No Support JavaScript

 Article 47

-Evaluation of a by-product shall be in accordance with the provisions of Article 44 of this Act where cost thereof is verifiable; and on the basis of the market value after deduction of selling expenses where cost thereof is not available.
+Evaluation of a by-product shall be in accordance with Article 44 of this Act where the cost thereof is verifiable and on the basis of the market value after the deduction of selling expenses where the cost thereof is not available.

 Article 48

-The provisions of Article 44 of this Act shall apply mutatis mutandis in the evaluation of short-terms investments in valuable securities.
-Where the market value of such securities at the close of a financial period has been subject to violent fluctuations, the average price during the immediately preceding month may be taken as their market value on the day of making final report of the account.
+Article 44 of this Act shall apply mutatis mutandis in the evaluation of short-term investments in valuable securities.
+Where the market value of such a security at the close of a financial period has been subject to violent fluctuations, the average price during the immediately preceding month may be taken as the market value on the day of making the final report of the account.

 Article 49